This post may contain affiliate links. Read our disclosure policy here.

 - Olives: an extra briny snack, but you could replace them with more pickles.

-And this, my friends, is how you turn simple ingredients into a kid-approved lunch.
+And this, my friends, is how you turn simple ingredients into a kid-approved school lunch.
 Want more ideas like it?
 You’ll find them right here:

 101 Packed Lunches eBook